appbead/webkit-wiki/Rebaseline-Server-Wishlist.md

+RebaselineServer is a tool that helps to analyze results of LayoutTests, and update ("rebase") expected results.
+See https://trac.webkit.org/wiki/RebaselineServer for more info.

+There is alternative tool, garden-o-matic, but AFAIU it is intended for gardening on buildbot slave, not for local results.
+See https://trac.webkit.org/wiki/Rebaseline

 ### Bugs
 * Bug: Queue UI is overlapped by status bar and sometimes by text diff
 * Bug: don't list reftests, it is not possible to rebaseline them